-The Salmon Habitat Restoration Program (SHaRP) is 22 years strong in 2017!
-Our team can be found in the community from April to November annually educating businesses and community members on salmon stewardship while employing local youth to enhance Surrey's fish habitat.
+Salmon Habitat Restoration Program (SHaRP) crew members can be found in the community every year from April to November educating businesses and community members on salmon stewardship while employing local youth to enhance Surrey's fish habitat.

 Student activities include:

-- education for businesses and industries to protect water quality
+- Educating businesses and industries on how to protect water quality

 Thank you to the SHaRP Funders

-The City of Surrey provides base program funding to ensure SHaRP operates each year, as we're committed to the positive work that SHaRP accomplishes each year.
-However, we get tremendous support for the program through additional funding support received through external organizations.
+The City of Surrey provides base program funding to ensure SHaRP operates each year, as it is committed to the positive work that SHaRP accomplishes each year.
+We also get tremendous support for the program through additional funding support received through external organizations.
 SHaRP couldn't be as successful without this support.
 To our funders - we thank you!

 In addition to the funding partners, SHaRP students team up with local community groups on initiatives like riparian plantings, instream debris removal, community education, instream habitat complexing, and invasive plant species removal projects.

 The Engineering Department of the City of Surrey manages the contract with an outside consultant retained to oversee the management of the students involved in the program each year.
 Dillon Consulting has been retained to carry out the SHaRP program since 1996.